👋 Hi! I’m Juan Manuel Copia.

 Publications

 Improving Patch Correctness Analysis via Random Testing and Large Language Models Facundo Molina, Juan Manuel Copia, Alessandra Gorla.
-To appear in 17th IEEE International Conference on Software Testing, Verification and Validation (ICST '24), Toronto, Canada, May 2024. [ https | .pdf ]
+In Proceedings of the 17th IEEE International Conference on Software Testing, Verification and Validation (ICST '24), Toronto, Canada, May 2024. [ https | .pdf ]

 Precise Lazy Initialization for Programs with Complex Heap Inputs Juan Manuel Copia, Facundo Molina, Nazareno Aguirre, Marcelo Frias, Alessandra Gorla, and Pablo Ponzio.
 In the 34th IEEE International Symposium on Software Reliability Engineering (ISSRE '23), Florence, Italy, October 2023. [ https | .pdf ]